austinfinnql/qvc/README.md

 ## Run application in the background

-1. If you want to close your Terminal and still run the tool, you can install [pm2](https://pm2.keymetrics.io/)
+1. If you want to close your Terminal and still run the tool, you can use [pm2](https://pm2.keymetrics.io/)

         npm install pm2 -g